 Also on Schlossplatz is Altes Schloss, the Old Castle.
 A castle has been on this site since the 10th century with multiple renovations, periods of destruction and rebuilds.
 The current structure is from 1553 and is home to Württemberg Landesmuseum.
 The museum holds fine medieval art, mechanics, and the Württemberg crown jewels.
 Plus, some of the royals never left.
 The south wing is the site of the 16th-century palace church with tombs of famous former residents.

 This white cathedral to the written word is a destination for library lovers and Stuttgart citizens.
 Stuttgart's public library has an impressive modern design with features like solar power glass roof, sliding slat windows to prevent glare, wrap-around balcony, and rooftop terrace.
 All of this is wrapped around an empty central section called the "Heart".
-The space is fit for the hottest event space in the city, and it does host special events .
+The space is also used for events, and it's fit for the hottest fetes in the city.

 Fernsehturm Stuttgart (TV Tower) is from the 1950s and dominates the Stuttgart skyline at 217 meters high.
 Once controversial in its design (and cost), it has become the main model for television towers for around the world and the beloved symbol of the city.

 While it usually blends into the scenery of the surrounding woods, visitors to the tower can admire the city from a beautiful new angle.
 Located on the Hoher Bopser, visitors can see everything from the Black Forest to vineyards to the Swabian Jura (Swabian Alps).

 Germany has some of the best museums in the world.
 It also has some of the weirdest.
 Stuttgart is the proud home of one of these museums.

 Stuttgart's Schweinemuseum is the largest pig museum in the world.
 Housed in a former slaughterhouse, there are over 40,000 pig artifacts here in 25 themed rooms from piggy banks to the golden pig room.